 - Whole grains and legumes

 Did you know all of our PRESS soups contain up to 16G of plant-based protein.

 Our top 3 PRESS high-protein meals to try out are:

-- Spicy Vegan Chilli - At only 250 calories, high in protein and a source of fibre this is the perfect quick and balanced lunch that is sure to keep you full too.
-We love to pair it with some cauli rice or quinoa for that extra hit of fibre!
+- GLOW Protein Soup - at only 296 calories, high in protein and a source of fibre and vitamin A, this is the perfect quick and balanced lunch that we would pair with some wholegrain rice for an extra protein punch!

 If you’re looking for some supplements, The Morning Ritual Smoothie Blend is your go to, containing 17.4g of protein per 30g serving but also very low in sugar and of course, tastes delicious.
-We also stock Misfits protein bars which contain 16g of protein per serving and make a great post-workout or an easy, convenient way to boost your intake throughout the day.
+We love adding this to our morning pre/ post workout shakes as it's a great way to support the growth of muscles!